 Resisting reinstatement orders

-If the employer refuses to comply with an order for reinstatement or re-engagement, there will be a hearing at which the employer must show, on the balance of probabilities, that complying with the order was impractical.
-If the employer cannot show this, the Tribunal must make an additional award of compensation to the employee of between 26 and 52 weeks’ pay.
+If the employer refuses to comply with reinstatement or re-engagement orders, there will be a hearing at which the employer must show, on the balance of probabilities, that complying with the order was impractical.
+If the employer cannot show this, the tribunal must make an additional award of compensation to the employee of between 26 and 52 weeks’ pay.
 Cases such as Rembiszewski, above, have explained how an employer can resist such orders:

 - Employers must show that reinstatement or re-engagement was not practicable in the circumstances of their business at the relevant time;